microsoft/powerapps-tools/Apps/EmergencyResponse/Preview/LabelCustomizations/readme.md

-# Extend Hospital Emergency Response mobile app labels (Preview)
+# Extend Hospital Emergency Response mobile app labels (Experimental)

 [This topic is pre-release documentation and is subject to change.]

 You can extend Hospital Emergency Response mobile app labels with custom text.
 To do this, you have to import the **Canvas Apps Strings** solution.
 The solution adds model-driven app named **Canvas App Label Management** that you can use to customize the Hospital Emergency Response mobile app labels.
 Add new languages supported by the solution and text for corresponding mobile app labels using the model-driven app.

 > [!IMPORTANT]
-> This feature is in preview.
-For more information about preview features, see [Understand experimental and preview features in Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/working-with-experimental-preview).
+> This feature is experimental.
+For more information about experimental features, see [Understand experimental and preview features in Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/working-with-experimental-preview).

 ## Prerequisites